-Founded 30 years ago as a group of independent filmmakers’ response to Sundance, Slamdance Film Festival is heading to Los Angeles from Park City, Utah, beginning a new era of the fest.
+Founded over 30 years ago as a group of independent filmmakers’ response to Sundance, Slamdance Film Festival is returning to Los Angeles for the second year.
 With a mantra of “by filmmakers, for filmmakers,” Slamdance focuses on emerging artists and counts the Russo brothers, Christopher Nolan, Gina Prince-Bythewood, the Safdie brothers, Rian Johnson, Sean Baker and more of today’s most notable directors as alums.
-L.A.
-Times Studios’ environmental exposé Out of Plain Sight will open this year’s fest, premiering February 20 at the Egyptian Theatre, while a lineup of over 150 shorts, experimental films and narratives—including several made here in L.A.—will play all week at the Directors Guild of America (7920 W Sunset Blvd), the Landmark Sunset (8000 W Sunset Blvd) and Quixote by Sunset Studios (1011 N Fuller Ave).
-See the full lineup here.
+A lineup of some 140 shorts, experimental films and features—including several made here in L.A.—will play for a week at the Directors Guild of America (7920 W Sunset Blvd), the Landmark Sunset (8000 W Sunset Blvd) and 2220 Arts + Archives (2220 Beverly Blvd).
+See the full lineup here; highlights include the opening-night film, Quentin Tarantino-produced The Projectionist, as well as The Untitled Ruby Slippers Documentary, directed by Seth Gordon.

 Slamdance Film Festival